itsani18/depot_backend/README.md

 # depot_backend
-making the depot backend for sih project'2025
+making the depot backend for SIH project'2025 named as Real-Time Public Transport Tracking for Small Cities :

 Here is a comprehensive list of all the API endpoints in bus management system, categorized by function.